A Novel of Love, Empire, and Erasure

 1780

 Itsa'sa burns again.
+One thousand houses destroyed.
+Fifty thousand bushels of corn.
 They rebuild with fewer hands.

 1830